Tensor product algorithms for inference of contact network from epidemiological data: Results

 \section{Results}

-The numerical experiments were implemented in Matlab 2022b based on TT-Toolbox\footnote{https://github.com/oseledets/TT-Toolbox} and tAMEn\footnote{https://github.com/dolgov/tamen} packages, and run on one node of the HC44 series of the University of Bath ``Nimbus'' Microsoft Azure cluster, parallelising experiments with different datasets over $42$ cores of the Intel Xeon Platinum 8168 CPUs.
+The numerical experiments were implemented in Matlab 2022b based on TT-Toolbox\footnote{https://github.com/oseledets/TT-Toolbox} and tAMEn\footnote{https://github.com/dolgov/tamen} packages, and run on one node of the HC44 series of the University of Bath ``Nimbus'' Microsoft Azure cluster.
+Experiments with different datasets were run in parallel over $42$ cores of the Intel Xeon Platinum 8168 CPUs.
 Each of these parallel processes ran in a single--threaded mode.
+The codes are made public and freely available from \href{https://github.com/savostyanov/ttsir}{github.com/savostyanov/ttsir}.